ECONOEING®

 ECONOEING® TOURS

-Welcome to our famous Ord River paddle.
-Econoeing is the original canoe trip on the Ord River, established in 1991, and we are the only local company offering this adventure.
-The trademark was adopted in 2005 after we attained Eco certification, and since 2012 Econoeing is proud to still be the only Advanced Eco accredited business based in Kununurra and the East Kimberley.
+'Econoeing' is the original canoe trip on the Ord River, established in 1991, and we are the only local company offering this adventure.
+The trademark was adopted in 2005, after we attained Eco certification, and since 2012 Econoeing is proud to still be the only Advanced Eco accredited business based in Kununurra and the East Kimberley.

 We offer self-guided canoe tours down the Ord, supply all the equipment required, the safety backup from our years of experience, guidebooks with maps and photos and ‘glamping’ campsites, with composting toilets, sleeping platforms, water on tap (including showers), gas BBQ and a fireplace with wood supplied.

-Our one day option features a guided bushwalk in the afternoon before the boat cruise back to Kununurra, our two day option features the boat pickup for the sunset cruise, while the 3 and 4 day options allow you to cruise the whole river under your own steam and explore everything this magnificent region has to offer, which in turn gives you better value for money.
+Our one day option features a guided bushwalk in the afternoon before the boat cruise back to Kununurra, our two day option features the boat pickup for the sunset cruise, while the 3 and 4 day options allow you to cruise the whole river under your own steam and explore everything this magnificent region has to offer, which in turn gives you the best value for money.

 We Supply For You